solana-labs/solana/doc/wip/poh-based-leader-rotation.md

 # Leader Rotation

-The goal of this RFC is to define how leader nodes are rotated in Solana, how rotation may cause forks to arise, and how the converges in response.
+The goal of this document is to define how leader nodes are rotated in Solana, how rotation may cause forks to arise, and how the converges in response.

-## Version

-version 0.1

 ## Leader Seed Generation